WIND: Weather Inverse Diffusion for Zero-Shot Atmospheric Modeling: Experiments

-\paragraph{Temporal downscaling} The temporal resolution of most earth system models (ESMs) is insufficient for impact modeling and particularly for capturing extreme events.
-As standard ESM outputs are frequently saved at monthly resolutions, averaging obscures critical extremes.
-Even daily resolution data can miss sub-daily dynamics necessary for accurate risk assessment.
-Despite its importance, temporal downscaling remains largely unexplored compared to its spatial counterpart, with only recent works leveraging generative models to bridge this gap \cite{bassetti2024diffesm, schmidt2025generative}.
+\paragraph{Temporal downscaling} Although Earth system models run at fine temporal scales, outputs are frequently aggregated and archived at daily or monthly resolutions to manage data volumes.
+This temporal aggregation can obscures the critical dynamics of extreme events.
+Despite its importance, temporal downscaling remains largely unexplored compared to its spatial counterpart, with only recent works leveraging generative models to bridge this gap \citep{bassetti2024diffesm, schmidt2025generative}.
 We address this by recovering high-frequency sequences $\mathbf{X} \in \mathbb{R}^{T \times C \times H \times W}$ from temporally aggregated observations $\mathbf{Y} \in \mathbb{R}^{1 \times C \times H \times W}$ (e.g. daily means).
-We solve temporal downscaling as a pure inference problem via MMPS guidance, ensuring the generated sequence remains consistent with the daily average while generating plausible sub-daily dynamics (see Appendix \ref{app:temporal_details}).
+We solve temporal downscaling as a pure inference problem via MMPS guidance, ensuring the generated sequence remains consistent with the daily average while generating plausible sub-daily dynamics (see \cref{app:temporal_details}).

 We compare our approach against a specialized model trained specifically for temporal downscaling.
-We use a specialized UViT trained to downscale the daily average field $\mathbf{Y} \in \mathbb{R}^{1 \times C \times H \times W}$ into four 6 hourly frames $\mathbf{X} \in \mathbb{R}^{4 \times C \times H \times W}$.
+We use a specialized UViT trained to downscale the daily average field $\mathbf{Y} \in \mathbb{R}^{1 \times C \times H \times W}$ into four 6-hourly frames $\mathbf{X} \in \mathbb{R}^{4 \times C \times H \times W}$.

 The primary goal of temporal downscaling is to generate plausible sub-daily dynamics that are absent in the coarser temporally average resolution.
-As shown in Figure \ref{fig:temporal_downscaling_psd_latlon_mean_hist}, \ourMethod excels at this task.
+As shown in \cref{fig:temporal_downscaling_psd_latlon_mean_hist}, \ourMethod excels at this task.
 The power spectral density plots show that our model recovers the full energy spectrum of the 6-hourly data, matching the ERA5 ground truth across all wavelengths.
 This is important for variables like precipitation and surface wind, where the daily mean largely smooths out the variance.
 For total precipitation our model outperforms the specialized UViT baseline.
 The histograms further confirm that \ourMethod and the UViT baseline correctly reproduce the sub-daily distributions.
 This includes the heavy tails of extreme events, which are essential for risk assessment but typically lost in temporally aggregated data.